Windows 3.0: Sales

 Windows 3.0 is also considered the first Windows to see commercial success.
 At the time of release, of the 40 million personal computers installed, only five percent used either previous version of Windows, but within its first week of availability, it rose as the top-selling business software.
 After six months, two million copies were sold.
 Its success was interdependent with the PC industry, exemplified by an explosion of demand for and subsequent production of Intel's more powerful microprocessor, the 80486.
 Windows became so widely used in businesses that Brian Livingston of InfoWorld wrote in October 1991 that "a company with no PCs that run Windows is almost like a company without a fax machine."
 Microsoft had spent a total of $10 million in its marketing campaign for the software, including the $3 million for its release.
 When its successor, Windows 3.1, was released, sales totaled about 10 million copies, and a year later the Windows series would overtake DOS as the bestselling application of all time.

-"[Windows 3.0] wasn't a toy", Chris Pratley of Microsoft recalled in 2004.
+"[Windows 3.0] wasn't a toy" unlike previous versions, Chris Pratley of Microsoft recalled in 2004.
 "It wasn't great, but it actually worked well enough that people found they could be productive using it".
 Windows 3.0 is regarded in retrospect as a turning point in the future of Microsoft, being attributed to its later dominance in the operating system market and to the company's improved applications market share.
 The company used to have close ties with IBM since the former's inception, but the unexpected success of its new product would lead to the two companies recasting their relationship, where they would continue to sell each other's operating products until 1993.
 After the fiscal year of 1990, Microsoft reported revenues of US$1.18 billion, with $337 million appearing in the fourth quarter.
 This annual statistic is up from $803.5 million in fiscal 1989, and it made Microsoft the first microcomputer software company to reach the $1 billion mark in one year.
 Microsoft officials attributed the results to the sales of Windows 3.0.